-- How will social selling help sales reps achieve their quotas? - How will social selling benefit the entire sales team? - How should sales reps get started with social selling on LinkedIn? - What support will sales reps receive as they start social selling?
+- How will social media help the team achieve their goals? - How will social media benefit the entire team? - How should producers get started with social media strategy on LinkedIn? - What support will the team receive as they start social media strategy?

-Think through how you will present social selling to sales reps.
-The key is to present it as an activity that will help them sell better.
+Think through how you will present social media use to the team.
+The key is to present it as an activity that will help them improve..

-Social Selling Value Proposition
+Social Media Value Proposition

-Why Social Selling?
+Why Social Media?